-After amassing one of the greatest fortunes in history, Carnegie set about giving much of it away, and he did the same sort of thing with fossils that he did with gardens.
+After amassing one of the greatest fortunes in history, Carnegie set about giving most of it away, and he did the same sort of thing with fossils that he did with gardens.
 You might even argue that more people saw dinosaur skeletons because of Andrew Carnegie than because of any other single person.

 Between railroads and steel mills, Carnegie became fabulously wealthy in the late 19th century.
 He and his mother eventually settled in a brownstone in New York, and after she died, he married Louise Whitfield (about 20 years his junior) and spent about half of his time in Scotland.
 Just as he divided his time between the Old World and the New, Carnegie divided his philosophy between the Social Darwinism espoused by Herbert Spencer, and a commitment to advancing the greater good of society, even the underclass.
 He apparently found these different outlooks entirely compatible.

-Carnegie applied Spencer's "survival of the fittest" mantra to his business practices, and could be ruthless in the pursuit to dominate the steel industry.
+Carnegie applied Spencer's "survival of the fittest" mantra to his business practices, and he could be ruthless in the pursuit to dominate the steel industry.
 In Carnegie's view, the winners were the ones who deserved to win.
 Like him, for instance.
 Carnegie admired Spencer enough to invite him to Pittsburgh, believing the city to be an industrial utopia of Social Darwinist ideas.
 Spencer accepted the invitation, but reputedly found Pittsburgh's late-19th-century smog so awful it would "justify suicide," and said as much to Carnegie's face.

 Carnegie had a complicated mix of aspirations.
 In his steel empire, he invested the profits in innovations that made steel less expensive, but he apparently felt that part of the equation of keeping steel inexpensive was keeping wages low.